galall10/chess/README.md

 ChessV3: Added simple GUI for the game. (added a "pieces" folder in the project location containing .png images for the pieces)

+ChessV4: Added minimax algorithm (without alpha-beta pruning), and the ability to choose the type of the algorithm being used by the AI.

+ChessV5: Updated GUI to include a menu to select the algorithm type and the difficulty level of the game.